Teo Ee Yi

-Teo Ee Yi (張御宇 (张御宇, Tiuⁿ Gū-ú, Zoeng1 Jyu6 Jyu5, Zhāng Yù Yǔ); born 4 April 1993) is a Malaysian badminton player.
+Teo Ee Yi (张御宇 (Tiuⁿ Gū-ú, Zhāng Yùyǔ); born 4 April 1993) is a Malaysian badminton player.
 He won a silver medal with Ong Yew Sin at the 2023 Badminton Asia Championships and a bronze medal with Ong at the 2021 BWF World Championships.
 In the junior event, he captured the golds medal at the 2011 World Junior Championships in the team and boys' doubles events.

 Career

 Teo won his first Grand Prix title at the 2016 Bitburger Open with his partner, Ong Yew Sin.

 Teo and Ong earned a silver and a bronze medal at the 2017 and 2019 SEA Games respectively.
 They were also runners-up at the 2019 Malaysia Masters.

 In January 2020, they were dropped from the national team by the Badminton Association of Malaysia.
 Following the incident, they went on to win their first World Tour title at the 2020 Thailand Masters.
 At the Indonesia badminton festival in Bali, they finished as semifinalists at the 2021 Indonesia Masters and the 2021 BWF World Tour Finals.

 Their best achievement was winning the men's doubles silver medal at the 2023 Badminton Asia Championships after narrowly losing to Satwiksairaj Rankireddy and Chirag Shetty with score of 21–16, 17–21, 19–21 in 66 minutes.
 They won the men's doubles bronze medal at the 2021 BWF World Championships, where they had to go through a narrow fight against Olympic champions Lee Yang and Wang Chi-lin in the quarterfinals.
 Because of their achievements, they were selected to be part of the Malaysian squad in the 2022 Thomas Cup.